 4. Narrow Down Your Style

-5. Pick Your Colors
+5. Pick Your Color Scheme

 Color is a unifying factor between all your wedding elements, from the invitations to your bridesmaid dresses.
 Take a look at a color wheel to determine which shades you’re drawn to.
-The easiest way to make all of your wedding elements come together is to stick with one main color and an accent color, or two equally prominent complementary colors (colors that are directly opposite each other on the color wheel, like green and pink or yellow and purple) for a bright contrast.
+The easiest way to make all of your wedding elements come together is to stick with one primary color and an accent color, or two equally prominent complementary colors (colors that are directly opposite each other on the color wheel, like green and pink or yellow and purple) for a bright contrast.
 Don’t feel limited to just two colors—adding neutral or metallic accents will make your palette robust.

 When you are planning your wedding, keep in mind that the theme you choose will affect the vibe of your wedding.
 A night in a ballroom will set the tone for a chic and posh wedding, while a backyard or beach wedding will have your guests enjoying a beer and kicking off their shoes to dip their toes in the sand.
 All of those are great as long as that’s what you want.
-You want your passions and personalities to shine through; that way, your wedding stands out and feels special to all your guests.
+You want your passions and personalities to shine through; that way, your wedding stands out and feels unique to all your guests.

 If you are unsure of the vibe now before the wedding, think of what kind of memories you wish to keep from that day.
 Memories and moments are those we remember most, and they largely depend on the energy spurred and the environment’s vibe.

 Let us be your guide and assistance in planning your dream wedding, whether big or small!
 Contact our party experts through our site, and for any event rentals.
 Check our gallery for extra inspiration!